satio98/Laksamana_Satio_Portfolio/README.md

 ## Following are my projects in Python and Tableau

-- [x] Python-
+- [x] Python -

 - Airline Ticket Prediction